About arc42

 • Database access layer for statistics in game.db

-• Optimized read queries for rankings
+• Optimised read queries for per-user rankings and metrics

 5.2.4.
 White Box: Game Server